International Programmes 2025/2026

 • Construction and Dimensioning

-Specialisation in Facade Design:
+Specialisation in Façade Design:

-• Climate and Comfort
+• Sustainability, Climate and Comfort

-• Design Studio: Facade Design
+• Design Studio: Façade Design

 Specialisation Computational Design: